Request for Proposals

 - Overindebtedness.
 Credit can be a boon if utilized for productive uses or responsible consumption smoothing.
 However, credit can also lead to negative outcomes for borrowers if not managed appropriately.
 There is a lack of robust evidence on how the risks of overindebtedness can be identified and minimized.
 This initiative will leverage data analysis and experimental interventions to test new solutions to reduce the risks of overindebtedness.

-The Consumer Protection Research Initiative will accept proposals for full and pilot projects which use randomized controlled trial evaluation to assess the impact of a consumer protection intervention or market monitoring tool.
+The Consumer Protection Research Initiative will accept proposals for projects which use randomized controlled trial evaluations to assess the impact of a consumer protection intervention or market monitoring tool.
 Partners will test consumer protection solutions and rigorously measure their impacts to better understand what works in consumer protection and inform global good practices.
+(For reference, see past funded projects under the Consumer Protection Research Initiative)

 Where organizations or researchers are interested in participating in this research initiative but are in need of a research or implementation partner, IPA’s Consumer Protection Research Initiative is available to facilitate connections.
 Please contact email@example.com.